Boulangerie/starflow/README.md

 // Optional) Set how starflow will be verbose or not during its execution starflow.logger.level = starflow.logger.LEVEL.ALL;

-// 2) Get the APIs/services you need for your workflow (public or yours) var starflowShell = require('starflow-shell');
+// 2) Get the executables you need for your workflow (public or yours) var starflowShell = require('starflow-shell');

 // 3) Set the configuration of your workflow